GDKsoftware/ToolsAPI-helper/README.md

 ```

 #### Build configurations
-The build configurations are wrapped in <mark>IToolsApiBuildConfigurations</mark> and <mark>IToolsApiBuildConfiguration</mark>.
+The build configurations are wrapped in **IToolsApiBuildConfigurations** and **IToolsApiBuildConfiguration**.
 With a specific build configuration interface it's easy to get and change the search paths for a project.

 ```Pascal
 var Helper: IToolsApiHelper := TToolsApiHelper.Create;